wxianxin/kvm/README.md

 # Not all Linux distributions support the rd.driver.pre= parameter.
 It is commonly supported in distributions that use Dracut for initramfs generation (like Fedora, CentOS, RHEL).

 ########################################################################################
-# NVIDIA: To dynamically bind/unbind NVIDIA driver -> ALWAYS boot with VFIO first, then bind to NVIDIA driver if necessary
 # Loading vfio-pci early

 # /etc/modprobe.d/vfio.conf